2008

 As Founder and Director of the Solar Cooker Project of Jewish World Watch, Rachel Andres’s humanitarian leadership improved the lives of women and girls who fled the genocide in Darfur, Sudan, only to become victims of rape and attack when searching for firewood outside the refugee camps where they thought they were safe.
 Rachel built a national interfaith coalition that raised funds to provide simple equipment that dramatically reduced the risk of violence in 5 refugee camps in Chad.

-Rachel brought the issue of destructive cults pervasive threat to individuals, families and the entire nation to light as a highly respected national expert on cults.
+Rachel brought the issue of destructive cults' pervasive threat to individuals, families, and the entire nation to light as a highly respected national expert on cults.
 For over a decade, she served as the Director of the Commission on Cults and Missionaries of the Los Angeles Jewish Federation.
-She was the Vice President of the only national organization that provided support to families and former cult members and fought to expose destructive cult groups taking on some of the most public and ruthless offenders.
-She co-edited Cults and Consequences: the Definitive Handbook.
+She was the Vice President of the only national organization that provided support to families and former cult members and fought to expose destructive cult groups, taking on some of the most public and ruthless offenders. he co-edited Cults and Consequences: the Definitive Handbook.